Cranq-io/cranq-tutorials/prototypes/io/http/express/middleware/request timeout handler.md

+---
+description: io/http/express/middleware]
+---

 # Request timeout handler

-[io/http/express/middleware]

 Times out a request.
 If the request reaches the timeout it sends an Request Timeout status as response.